GlueNetworks/glCheckbox/README.md

 # Glue branded Checkboxes
 ## Overview
-An interface to select one or more options.
+An interface to toggle a value state from true or false.
 It provides both an editable input field as well as a static visual view.

 ## States